-Christ the Redeemer and the shores of Copacabana and Ipanema beaches provide reason enough to plan a trip to Rio, but there's much more to the Marvelous City than scenic vistas, tropical rainforests and cerulean seas.
-Revel in the sounds of samba in the Lapa neighborhood after strolling along the cobblestone streets of Santa Teresa.
-Time your visit in February if you want to experience Carnival, though keep in mind flights and hotels are expensive when this world-famous celebration is taking place.
+Christ the Redeemer and the shores of Copacabana and Ipanema beaches are only some reasons why you should plan a trip to Rio.
+In the Marvelous City, you can revel in the sounds of samba in the Lapa neighborhood after strolling along the cobblestone streets of Santa Teresa.
+Time your visit in February if you want to experience Carnival, though keep in mind that flights and hotels are expensive when this world-famous celebration takes place.

 - View 45 PhotosBelongs on List?#29 in World's Best Places to VisitRead More

-From volcanic mountains to verdant rainforests to stunning shorelines, Costa Rica is one of the best kept secrets in Central America – but not for long.
-Explore the beaches along the Nicoya Peninsula, hike along Arenal Volcano and spot exotic wildlife in the remote Tortuguero National Park.
-Just make sure you plan a visit during the country's dry season, or between mid-December and April.
+From volcanic mountains to verdant rainforests to stunning shorelines, Costa Rica is a Central American gem.
+Explore the beaches along the Nicoya Peninsula, hike along Arenal Volcano and spot exotic wildlife in remote Tortuguero National Park.
+If you're looking for an adrenaline rush, go swimming next to some of the country's waterfalls or zip lining through its rainforests.
+Just make sure you plan a visit during Costa Rica's dry season, or between mid-December and April.